ivfreire/ivfreire/README.md

 <img src="images/atom.png" width="150px" align="right" title="Atom"/>

-Hello there!
-My name is Ícaro.
-I a 20 years-old tech enthusiast and part-time hacker from São Paulo, Brazil!
+Hey!
+I am a 20 years-old tech enthusiast and a hacker wannabe from São Paulo, Brazil.
 Presently, I am a Physics undergrad student at the [University of São Paulo](https://www5.usp.br/) and an undergraduate researcher at the [Institute of Astronomy at USP](https://www.iag.usp.br/).
 I also volunteer at the [Hackerspace IFUSP](https://www2.if.usp.br/~hackersp), an open-source lab and extension project on campus.

 Well, that's it.
 I hope you can find anything interesting or useful to you in here.
 Feel free to contact me if needed!